-When she arrived on the main floor, she emerged out into the bright sunlight which flickered through palm branches onto her long auburn hair setting it ablaze.
-She filled her lungs with fresh jungle air and ran to her scooter.
-She revved it up and sprang out on to the narrow road.
+When she arrived on the main floor, she emerged into the bright sunlight flickering through palm branches setting her long auburn hair ablaze.
+She filled her lungs with fresh jungle air and ran to her scooter, revved it up and drove out of the lot to the narrow road.
 It would take her at least fifteen minutes to arrive at her destination.
 She could feel it.
 This would be her day.

 Today they were joined by camera men, video equipment, dolly’s, and grips.
 A few pampered actors joined the crowded set.
-She estimated the crew totaled about twenty five.
+She estimated the crew totaled about twenty-five.
 Onlookers not used to so much commotion on this small surf town beach stood gawking at the spectacle.

 As she counted down the minutes, the adjacent parking lot filled with carloads of tourists and locals arriving to enjoy the beach and to check out the movie set.
-“There would be an audience,” she thought and smiled to herself.
+“Good.
+There will be an audience,” she thought and smiled to herself.

 Felicity strode across the sandy beach to the film crew.
-Bonnie noticed her first.

 Felicity drew her chin up in the air and nodded to her in reply.

 Tex nearly tripped over a speaker as he turned to greet her.
-“Hi Jessica!
+“Hi, Jessica!
 You remember Roger.”

 Out of the corner of her eye she spied him.
 As he jogged back up from the breaking surf with a yellow surfboard in his hands, Felicity could see his muscles ripple.
 His thick shoulder length brown hair was tousled and caught the gentle breeze.
 He stopped and gazed at her with deep set blue eyes glinting in the sun.
 His jaw dropped.

 “Felicity what are you doing here?”
 Mason asked.

-“I’m Jessica Phillips your co-star.”
+“I’m Jessica Phillips, your co-star.”